AleBros/xamarin-docs.it-it/docs/ios/platform/request-app-review.md

 ## <a name="summary"></a>Riepilogo

-Questo articolo ha illustrato il metodo RequestReview aggiunto da Apple in iOS 10 e come implementarlo in Novell. iOS.
+Questo articolo ha illustrato il metodo RequestReview aggiunto da Apple in iOS 10 e come implementarlo in Xamarin.iOS.

 ## <a name="related-links"></a>Collegamenti correlati